Nopvan/go-todo-list/README.md

 To Do List using the Echo Framework by implementing Authentication and Authorization using Java With Token

 ## Documentation
-This API have some endpoint
+This API have some endpoint using Java With Token
 1. Endpoint Register User

 ```php